The 3 I’s Design Technology

 - cooking and nutrition

-- electrical and mechanical components
+- electrical and mechanical systems

 We want the children at Fawbert and Barnard’s primary school to develop their imagination, their critical thinking and their understanding of the world around them through their love of Design and Technology.
 We aim for our children to question and think innovatively about the world around them in order to design and develop their own products with a purpose in mind.